zioCristia/esp-energy-monitor-v1/README.md

 * 75ohm resistor, x2
 * 10uF capacitor, x3

-To have the best readings, the 75ohm resistor should be changed based on the max current you are going to mesure with the ct sensors, according to the following formula present in [openenergymonitor](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino) page:
+To have the best readings, the 75ohm resistor should be changed based on the max current you are going to measure with the ct sensors, according to the following formula present in [openenergymonitor](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino) page:
 ```
 Burden Resistor (ohms) = (AREF * CT TURNS) / (2√2 * max primary current)
 ```
-I've used 75 ohm resistor as I'm not going to mesure currents higher than 26A.
+I've used 75 ohm resistor as I'm not going to measure currents higher than 26A.

-Of course if you'd want just one ct sensor you should use 2x 10k ohm resistors, 75ohm resitor and 10uF capacitor less from the components.
+Of course, if you'd want just one ct sensor you should use 2x 10k ohm resistors, 75ohm resistor and 10uF capacitor less from the components.
 I'm planning to make a version with the normal jack connector directly soldered in the pcb.

 # Software